FailAcademy/learning/adp-vancouver/_slides/week-04/04-auth-client.md

 # Context Consumer

-To use the `value` provided by the context, import the context and used it's consumer component!
+To use the `value` provided by the context, import the context and used it's `Consumer` component!

 ```js
 import React from 'react';